BiLei121/hybrid-dual-estimator/README.md

  </tr>
  <![endif]>
 </table>

+## Estimate a new scheme
+To estimate a new scheme other than those 5 NIST candidates, one need to provide the parameters of the scheme.
+Note that for the schemes that error and secret are from different distributions, one need to compute the scaling factor "c" in the parameter sets.

 ## Remarks
 The secret of NTRULPrime follows a distribution with a fixed Hamming weight.
 To unify the code, our estimator does not consider this restriction.
 The difference caused by this is negligible.
 For example, the results under Hybrid 2 for NTRULPrime857 with and without the restriction are 168.022 and 168.024, respectively.